virtualvillage/virtualvillage.github.io/index.md

 * * *

 ### General
-- Requires use of Village, Memberships and User services, the rest is optional
 - REST Services
 - Web socket API for real-time updates
 - Mobile PUSH notification integration